pycom/pycom-documentation/content/tutorials/all/PyGate.md

 	}
 }
 ```

-To stop the Pygate at any time use:
+To stop the Pygate at any time press Ctrl-C on the REPL and run `machine.pygate_deinit()`.

-- REPL -> use CTRL-C
-- using deinit function `machine.pygate_deinit()`

-This will stop GW tasks and safely power-off the Concentrator.
+This will stop the gateway tasks and safely power-off the concentrator.

 __Note__: The Pygate packet forwarder is a legacy packet forwarder, so you must make sure you use select the legacy packet forwarder option in TTN as shown below.